xavieryang007/eino/README.md

 The Eino framework consists of two parts:

 - Eino(this repo): Contains Eino's type definitions, streaming mechanism, component abstractions, orchestration capabilities, aspect mechanisms, etc.

-- [EinoExt](https://github.com/cloudwego/eino-ext): Component implementations, callback handlers implementations, component usage examples, and various tools such as graphic design tool, visualized debugging, evaluators and prompt optimizers.
+- [EinoExt](https://github.com/cloudwego/eino-ext): Component implementations, callback handlers implementations, component usage examples, and various tools such as evaluators, prompt optimizers.

+- [Eino Devops](https://github.com/cloudwego/eino-ext/devops): visualized developing, visualized debugging etc.

-also, [EinoExamples](https://github.com/cloudwego/eino-examples) is the repo containing example applications and best practices for Eino.
+- [EinoExamples](https://github.com/cloudwego/eino-examples) is the repo containing example applications and best practices for Eino.

 ## Detailed Documentation

-// TODO: Link to user manual and other documentation
+For learning and using Eino, we provide a comprehensive Eino User Manual to help you quickly understand the concepts in Eino and master the skills of developing AI applications based on Eino.
+Start exploring through the [Eino User Manual](https://www.cloudwego.io/docs/eino/) now!

+For a quick introduction to building AI applications with Eino, we recommend starting with [Eino: Quick Start](https://www.cloudwego.io/docs/eino/quick_start/)

 ## Security